Home > Blog > You've Decided to Buy a Bike Trainer. Now What?

 First, think about your goal for indoor training.
-Is this a time to simply ride base miles to maintain some fitness from last season, a chance to lose some unwanted weight through a safe cardio exercise, or are you looking to ramp-up your season through hard efforts indoors?
+Is this a time to simply ride base miles to maintain fitness, a chance to lose unwanted weight with a safe cardio exercise, or are you looking to ramp-up your season through hard efforts indoors?

-Determining your end goal, and establishing why you are coming to the trainer in the first place, can have an impact on which bicycle trainer makes the most sense for you.
-These factors can also play a role in how and where you should set-up your training space.
+Determining your end goal, and establishing why you are coming to the trainer in the first place, can have an impact on which bike trainer makes the most sense for you.
+These factors can also play a role in how and where you should set up your training space.

 Check Your Expectations